jpaulm/javafbp/README.md

     brew install gradle

-Eclipse IDE Integration
+Eclipse IDE Integration with Gradle
 ---

-You can generate Eclipse project using the following mvn command:
+You can generate Eclipse project using the following command:

     gradle eclipse